 Get the Series All at Once

-I received In Between as a free eBook from Amazon.
+I purchased In Between as a free eBook from Amazon.
 It may still be free if you hurry.
 But I give you fair warning.
 If you read it, you will want to get the other books immediately.
 I have now purchased and read them all.
 You can get all of them at once in the Kindle edition.
 If you decide to buy the paper rather than the Kindle editions, be sure to buy them all at the same time to avoid being left hanging, waiting for the next book to arrive.

 The photo below is perfect to share on Pinterest.
 The girl in the photo is my daughter, who had come to us as a disturbed foster child.
 The picture was taken when she was about the same age as Katie was in the book.
 You can read her story here: Sarah: The Suicide of Our Adult Child